Enable SiteLock TrueShield and TrueSpeed

 If you have purchased SiteLock, we highly recommend ensuring that TrueShield and TrueSpeed are properly configured.
 You may activate this feature in 3 main steps:

 To navigate to your SiteLock Dashboard:

-- Click SiteLock Security under Manage for the hosting package you purchased SiteLock for.
+- From the Dashboard, click SiteLock Security under the hosting package you purchased SiteLock for.

-- Click the shield icon, underneath Settings, across from the domain you wish to manage.
+- Click the shield icon, underneath Settings, across the domain you wish to manage.

 Step 2: Activate TrueShield and Get Your New DNS Records

-- From your SiteLock Dashboard, click the Configure TrueShield icon:
+- From your SiteLock Dashboard, usually, a Configure pop-up would appear.
+Click Configure.

 If the TrueShield icon says Upgrade instead of Configure:

 - You may click SiteLock TrueShield: Basic Free! to obtain the free TrueShield and TrueSpeed feature included in all plans.

 - Click Submit